DoubleHelixApp/doublehelixapp.github.io/docs/advanced-topics.md

 - Using MD5 of sequences
 - Using lengths of sequences

 MD5 indicates an MD5 string calculated in a reliable way (that accounts for case differences inside the sequence) over the content of a sequence.
 The procedure to calculate the MD5 is described on page 6 of the SAM standard.
 An MD5 can identify unequivocally a specific sequence and it's the preferred method to find a reference.
-If MD5 of the reference sequences are available it's easy to find the reference looking in the meta-data list of reference genomes that WGSE-NG maintains.
+If MD5 of the reference sequences are available it's easy to find the reference looking in the meta-data list of reference genomes that DoubleHelix maintains.
 Lengths are used only as a fallback when MD5s are not available.
 Unfortunately, this situation is the most common one.
 Despite MD5 sequences being part of the SAM specification standard they are not mandatory.
 Most alignment-map files won't have this field populated.

 The lengths indicate the length of the sequences expressed in base pairs.
 A length itself cannot reliably identify a sequence as it's possible (and happening in practices) to have the same lengths for sequences having completely different content (and hence a different MD5).
 What's more reliable is to use the whole set of sequences to identify a reference.
-The sequence of lengths contained in a reference is pretty unique for each reference, and it's the current way used by WGSE-NG to identify a reference when the MD5 is not available.
+The sequence of lengths contained in a reference is pretty unique for each reference, and it's the current way used by DoubleHelix to identify a reference when the MD5 is not available.
 It's still possible that two references have a perfectly identical set of lengths having a different sequence of MD5s.
-In this case, if the alignment-map file was associated by WGSE-NG to a reference falling in this situation, WGSE-NG will present a choice to the user.
+In this case, if the alignment-map file was associated by DoubleHelix to a reference falling in this situation, DoubleHelix will present a choice to the user.
 Since it's impossible to reliably determine which reference was used without other information, the user has to choose which reference is the correct one.

 This is a list of ambiguous lengths sequences (will be updated at  every commit)